UCAS application process

 UCAS application cycle

 Applications to full-time degree courses at the University of Bristol must be made through the Universities and Colleges Admissions Services (UCAS).
-International students have the option to use the Common Application instead for most courses.
 Further information about applying for university is available from our how to apply page within the online prospectus.

 All UK schools and colleges (and a few overseas establishments) are registered with UCAS to manage their students' applications.
-Your son/daughter can speak to their teacher/careers adviser to find out more about the application process; international applicants can get advice from the local British Council office.
+Your son/daughter can speak to their teacher or careers adviser to find out more about the application process; international applicants can get advice from the local British Council office.

 The table below summarises what your son/daughter will be expected to do and how you can help them stay ahead of deadlines.

 |Year 12 and beginning of Year 13